 Key features of the HSBC Visa Platinum Card

-Plain and simple, this credit card is a daily expenses rebates card that offers the following:
+Plain and simple, this credit card is a daily expenses rebates card that offers a flat 5% rebate on eligible purchases made at grocery stores, petrol stations, and at dining establishments.

 How to get and maximise your rebates